Placement Responsibilities

 3. Authenticate with signature and/or signature stamp.

-• Psychological/psychiatric evaluation reports are not to be provided to the caregiver and must not be included in the HEP Binder.
+• Psychological/psychiatric evaluation reports are not to be provided to the caregiver and must not be included in the HEP Binder (or folder).
 They will be kept in the case file only.

-11. Ensure that the FYBOR is discussed with the child/NMD using developmentally appropriate language.
+11. Ensure that the FYBOR supporting materials are provided and discussed with the child/NMD using developmentally appropriate language, when appropriate to do so (child is at a developmentally appropriate age to understand the material).

-1. Ensure to obtain written verification from the child/NMD that the FYBOR was discussed and that they understand their FYBOR.
+• Ensure to obtain written acknowledgment from the child/NMD (when developmentally appropriate to do so) that the FYBOR was discussed and that they understand their rights under the FYBOR.
+This form verifies that the CSW provided and reviewed the FYBOR with the child/NMD in OHC.

 SCSW Responsibilities